Integrating Angular with Socket.io for Real-Time Applications

 Integrating Socket.io with Angular

-To integrate Socket.io with Angular, you need to install the Socket.io client library in your Angular project and set up the connection between the Angular application and the Socket.io server.
+To integrate Socket.io with your Angular application, you need to install the Socket.io client library within your Angular project and establish the connection between your Angular client-side applications and the Socket.io server.

 Step 1: Install Socket.io Client Library